Ficool

 But it was already too late for that.

-He had watched her grow—watched her brightness sharpen into something formidable.
+He had watched her grow, her brightness sharpening into something formidable.
 And he had fallen, quietly and without permission, for the sound of her determination, for the way she saw him.
 Not with pity or idolisation, but something gentler.
 Truer.

 "Professor?" she said softly, tilting her head.
 "Are you all right?"